JorjaFox/library/content/posts/news/2008/csi-magazine-1.md

 **What was your take on doing an ongoing arc like the Miniature Killer storyline?**

 I loved the fact that we were going to take on a story that would go the whole season.
 I wasn't thrilled with the idea of becoming a victim of the serial killer, though.
-Maybe I wasn't completely listening becuase Carol and Ann did mention something to me about how this thing would go all season, that there would be something between Sara and the serial killer, but when push came to shove, I wasn't really for that at all.
+Maybe I wasn't completely listening because Carol and Ann did mention something to me about how this thing would go all season, that there would be something between Sara and the serial killer, but when push came to shove, I wasn't really for that at all.
 I was extremely protective of the character.
 I felt Sara had been victimized as a child, and had gone through so much, and had made such a heroic stand at not being a victim anymore, which is partly how she ended up at the crime labs.
 But it makes excellent drama and speaking of the season eight premiere, it was fun to shoot it.
 I am really glad I did it and have no regrets

 **The eighth season premiere "Dead Doll", had Sara in pretty dire circumstances.
 How was it filming that wet, deadly trap?**